capensis/canopsis/doc/docs/en/developer_guide/apis/v2/stats.md

 The statistic `mtbf` is the mean time between failures, i.e. the time without maintenance divided by the number of failures.

+### Alarm List

+The statistic `alarm_list` returns a list of alarms.
+It is a JSON array of objects which contains the tags of the entity that created the alarm (`entity_id`, `entity_type`, `entity_infos.<information_id>`, `connector`, `connector_name`, `component`, `resource` and `alarm_state`), as well as the following fields:

+ - `time`: the date of creation of the alarm
+ - `pbehavior`: `"True"` if there was an active pbehavior when the alarm was created, `"False"` otherwise.

+### Entities impacted by the most alarms

+The statistic `most_alarms_impacting` is a list containing the groups of entities that are impacted by the largest number of alarms.
+The request takes the following parameters:

+ - `group_by`: the tags used to group the entities.
+ - `filter` (optional): an *entity filter* used to filter the entities.
+This parameters has the same format as the main `filter` parameter.
+ - `limit` (optional): the maximum number of groups to return.

+It returns a list of objects ordered by descending number of alarms, with the following fields:

+ - `tags`: the tags of the entity group.
+ - `value`: the number of alarms impacting this entity group.

+### Entities with the worst Mean Time Between Failures

+The statistic `worst_mtbf` is a list containing the groups of entities that have the worst mtbf.
+The request takes the following parameters:

+ - `group_by`: the tags used to group the entities.
+ - `filter` (optional): an *entity filter* used to filter the entities.
+This parameters has the same format as the main `filter` parameter.
+ - `limit` (optional): the maximum number of groups to return.

+It returns a list of objects ordered by ascending mtbf, with the following
+fields:

+ - `tags`: the tags of the entity group.
+ - `value`: the mtbf.

+### Longest alarms

+The statistic `longest_alarms` returns a list of alarms that took the longest time to resolve.
+The request takes the following parameters:

+ - `limit` (optional): the maximum number of groups to return.

+It returns a JSON array of objects which contains the tags of the entity that created the alarm (`entity_id`, `entity_type`, `entity_infos.<information_id>`, `connector`, `connector_name`, `component`, `resource` and `alarm_state`), as well as the following fields:

+ - `time`: the date of creation of the alarm
+ - `pbehavior`: `"True"` if there was an active pbehavior when the alarm was created, `"False"` otherwise.
+ - `value`: the time it took for the alarm to be resolved.

 ## Examples